Illinois vacation rental tax guide

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Illinois.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-In Illinois, foreign diplomats are also exempt from state Hotel Operators' Occupation Tax.
+In Illinois, receipts from foreign diplomats are also exempt from state Hotel Operators' Occupation Tax.